anatoliifrolov/postgres-cxx-client/README.md

 ## Usage

-This section shows how to actually write code using the library.
+This section shows how to actually write code using PgCC.
 All the examples are built and run as part of a CI process and are guaranteed to work.

 <a name="get-started-with-a-connection"/>

-### Get started with a connection
+### Get Started with a Connection

 The following example gives you the basic idea of how to use the library.
 Each feature is explained in detail in its corresponding section below.